Comanche County, Texas: Expulsion of the African Americans

 In 1886, "one of those too horribly frequent crimes was committed by an African American.
 He was quickly caught and was punished in accordance with the rules of the unwritten law."
-Following this lynching, at a meeting of the white citizens "it was resolved to give every african American in the county one week's notice to leave the county, and committees of men from different sections of the county were appointed to carry out the will of the white people."
+Following this lynching, at a meeting of the white citizens "it was resolved to give every negro in the county one week's notice to leave the county, and committees of men from different sections of the county were appointed to carry out the will of the white people."

-Comanche County was a sundown town, the only such county in the U.S. to formally take this action.
+Comanche County was a sundown town, and in 1886 the communities of Bibb, De Leon, Fleming, Sipe Springs, and Whittville had signage reading, "No negroes allowed in this town."
 According to a 1953 study, the county took pride in and publicized its all-white population.

 Black porters on the train would hide in the baggage car as trains passed through Comanche County.
 Because of the threats to its porters, the railroad asked that the sign be removed, and the town of De Leon moved it to the town well, "in the middle of Texas Avenue".
 No report gives the date of the sign's removal.